jordanmack/token-sale/README.md

 # Simple Token Sale Lock Script

-> This project is still under active development and should not be used in production environments.
+> This project is intended for demonstration purposes and should not be used in production environments.

 A simple Lock Script for handling the sale of [SUDT](https://talk.nervos.org/t/rfc-simple-udt-draft-spec/4333) tokens for CKBytes on Nervos CKB.